nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 If you type `countdown deadlines`, you can see the countdown of all unfinished deadlines.

-The remaining dates for the deadlines are printed in ascending order.
+The deadline with the closest due date will be printed first.

 Format: `countdown deadlines`